yerfor/GeneFace/docs/process_data/process_target_person_video.md

 export VIDEO_ID=May
 CUDA_VISIBLE_DEVICES=0 data_gen/nerf/process_data.sh $VIDEO_ID

 ```

-## Step2. extract hubert/mel/f0/3dmm from the video
+## Step2. extract 3dmm from the video

-These features are required to train the postnet.
+These features are required to train the postnet and NeRF.

 run the following commandlines: